AndieWill510/tinydoor/Options/002-the-broken-tool.md

 Not because we never have skills to learn.

-But because a life cannot be built honestly if the first assumption is that the Autistic person is the defect.
+But because a life cannot be built honestly if the first assumption is that we are the defect.

 Sometimes the tool is wrong.